PixelGuys/Cubyz/.github/pull_request_template.md

 ## If not already covered by an issue (specified below), what is the motivation for the change(s) in this PR?

-## Fixes: (issue number here)
+## What issues does this PR resolve?
+(Add as many as are applicable)
+### Example: Fixes #12345
+- Fixes #
+- Fixes #

 ## What design decisions did you make to develop your solution ?
 Why did you make those choices?
-If this change required refactoring existing code, explain why it needed to be refactored.
+ - If this change required refactoring existing code, explain why it needed to be refactored.
 What limitation are you resolving with the refactor?

 ## If this change is something the users will notice, please write a one-sentence description of this change so it may be used in a changelog: